victorpopkov/cask-tools/doc/cask-homepage.md

 Checking homepages of 3435 casks using these rules:

-bare_slash   enabled    Missing a bare domain URL trailing slash domain       enabled    Domain has changed http         enabled    Only HTTP is available https        enabled    HTTPS (for new domain) is available redirect     enabled    Redirect found slash        enabled    Server prefers to include a trailing slash no_slash     enabled    Server prefers to exclude a trailing slash www          enabled    Server prefers to include www no_www       enabled    Server prefers to exclude www
+bare_slash   enabled    Missing a bare domain URL trailing slash host         enabled    Host has changed http         enabled    Only HTTP is available https        enabled    HTTPS is available no_slash     enabled    Server prefers to exclude a trailing slash no_www       enabled    Server prefers to exclude WWW path         enabled    Path has changed slash        enabled    Server prefers to include a trailing slash www          enabled    Server prefers to include WWW
 ---------------------------------------------------------------------------------------------------------------------------------------------
 Cask name:       010-editor
 Cask homepage:   http://www.sweetscape.com/ [301]